![]() |

 k - The space curvature is measured by this parameter from a negative number (open universe) to zero (flat universe), and a positive number (closed universe).

-- This is the cosmological constant to simulate the effect of cosmic repulsion discovered lately.
+- This is the cosmological constant contribution to the cosmic acceleration discovered lately.
 It is sometimes referred to as vacuum energy density.

 cd - This is the undetected cold matter density in term of the critical density